 October 1.
 Art.

 The National Foundation for Advancement in the Arts announces its Arts Recognition and Talent Search Program, open to high school seniors ages 17 and 18.
-The 125 student artists selected receive a trip to Miami for workshops and auditions and receive hotel accommodations, meals, ground transportation, and cash awards ranging from $100 to $3,000.
+The 125 students selected will travel to Miami for workshops and auditions and receive hotel accommodations, meals, ground transportation, and cash awards ranging from $100 to $3,000.
 About 20 of the artists are selected as Presidential Scholars in the Arts and are honored at the White House.
-Awards are based on merit in eight art forms.
+Awards are based on merit in one of eight art forms.
 Applicants must pay a $35 entry fee.
-For more information, call: (800) 970-ARTS.
+Contact: National Foundation for Advancement in the Arts, (800) 970-2787.

 October 1.
 Music Composition.

-The Delius Association of Florida and Jacksonville University announce the 12th Annual High School Composition Contest.
-Students in grades 10-12 are eligible to submit compositions for one to eight musicians using piano, organ, or band or orchestra instruments.
-(Voices count as instruments.)
+The Delius Association of Florida and Jacksonville University announce the 13th Annual High School Composition Contest.
+Students in grades 10-12 are eligible to submit compositions for up to eight musicians using piano, organ, band or orchestra instruments, or voices.
 The first-prize winner receives $200, the second-prize winner $100.
-For official rules and guidelines, contact: Delius Composition Contest for High School Composers, College of Fine Arts, Jacksonville University, 2800 University Blvd.
-N., Jacksonville, FL 32211-9925; (904) 745-7371.
+Contact: Delius Composition Contest for High School Composers, College of Fine Arts, Jacksonville University, 2800 University Blvd.
+N., Jacksonville, FL 32211-3394; (904) 745-7371.

 October 1.
 Peace Poster.

-Lions Clubs International invites students ages 11-13 to participate in its 1997-98 Peace Poster Contest.
-Contestants submit a poster created in pencil, crayon, pen, marker, paint, or chalk on this year’s theme: “A World in Harmony.”
+Lions Clubs International invites students ages 11-13 to participate in its 1998-99 Peace Poster Contest.
+Contestants submit a poster-created in pencil, crayon, pen, marker, paint, or chalk-depicting this year’s theme, “Planting the Seeds of Peace.”
 The grand-prize winner receives $2,500, plus an expenses-paid trip with two family members to attend an awards ceremony at the United Nations in New York City.
 Participating schools must be sponsored by a Lions Club.
-For more information, contact your local Lions Club or the Lions Clubs International headquarters at (800) 288-8846.
+Contact: Lions Clubs International, (800) 288-8846.

 October 7.
 Recycling.

-The Can Manufacturers Institute’s Great Aluminum Can Roundup encourages groups to collect cans for recycling.
-Participants who write stories about their recycling program and their experiences are eligible for first-, second-, and third-place prizes of $1,000, $700, and $500, respectively, in four geographic regions.
-A national winner is also selected and receives an additional $1,000.
+The Can Manufacturers Institute encourages groups to collect cans for recycling during the Great Aluminum Can Roundup, which ends September 25, 1998.
+Participants write stories about their recycling program and their experiences; winners are selected from four regions of the country for first-, second-, and third-place prizes of $1,000, $700, and $500, respectively.
+One national winner receives an additional $1,000.
 The recycling programs and stories are judged on social and environmental impact, creativity, initiative, and adaptation to the community.
-Recycling information, goal charts, posters, and more are available at (800) 462-0003.
-For information on the writing contest, contact: Jenny Day, Director of Recycling, Can Manufacturers Institute, 1625 Massachusetts Ave., N.W., Washington, DC 20036; (202) 232-4677; fax (202) 232-5756; e-mail email@example.com.
+For more information, contact: Jenny Day, Director of Recycling, Can Manufacturers Institute, 1625 Massachusetts Ave.
+N.W., Washington, DC 20036; (202) 232-4677 or (800) 462-0003; fax (202) 232-5756.